We already know that York is famous for its Viking and Roman roots, but did you know that this...

 It was 1916, during Easter Rising that the flag became accepted as the flag of a free Ireland.

 If you fancy discovering your own weird and wonderful facts about Ireland, why not book one of our Ireland Holiday Cottages?
 For things to do whilst in Ireland, take a look at our Ireland travel guide and share your Irish holiday photos with us on Facebook, Twitter and Instagram!
+Did you know that Ireland has links to Leap Year facts, traditions and myths?

 Are you on the phone to our call centre?
 Your Customer ID is: